A-Z of Pre-Retirement Planning

 This is the minimum pension that must be provided as one of the conditions of contracting out within a Defined Benefit Scheme.

 A document or quotation estimating the returns you might get from an investment based upon standard actual growth rates or real rates of return.
 These take into account the effect or impact of charges.

-This is the maximum fund that may be accumulated without adverse tax consequences in the form of a lifetime allowance charge.
+This was the maximum fund that may be accumulated without adverse tax consequences in the form of a lifetime allowance charge.

 The Lifetime Allowance has changed since inception on ‘A Day’ on 6th April 2006.

-Accumulated funds in excess of the Lifetime Allowance will be subject to a lifetime allowance charge of 55% if the funds are taken as a lump sum and 25% if taken as income.
-The net result is likely the same as income will be subject to 40% Income Tax.
+Accumulated funds in excess of the Lifetime Allowance were subject to a lifetime allowance charge of 55% if the funds are taken as a lump sum and 25% if taken as income.
+The net result was likely the same as income would be subject to 40% Income Tax.

 When the employer pays the full cost of benefits and the employee is not asked to contribute.
 The term most frequently applies to employer sponsored pension arrangements but other employee benefits may also be included.

 This is the value of benefits accumulated by way or employee or employer contributions.
 With effect from 6th April 2012, there ceased to be a difference in the treatment of these funds as opposed to funds that have been accumulated, as a result of contracting out, known as Protected Rights.

 Set up by an employer for employees, it is run by Trustees and usually provides life insurance and pension benefits.
 These are Defined Benefit Schemes or Defined Contribution Schemes, and can be contributory or non-contributory.